-Before we delve into the world of day care, and all that it entails, as a Sleep Consultant in Denver and Kansas, and for many of you who have worked with me personally, please know that when it comes to daycare, my approach as a sleep consultant, is “hands off.”
-I have found that most
+Before we delve into the world of day care, and all that it entails, as a Sleep Consultant in Denver and Kansas, and for many of you who have worked with me personally, please know that when it comes to daycare and sleep schedules, my approach as a sleep consultant, is “hands off.”
+I have

-Trying to sway an opinion when it comes to our parenting method is about as easy as getting a two year old to simultaneously eat their vegetables, use the potty and sleep through the night without an issue.
-While that is a dream scenario for any parent, it isn’t that far-fetched.
-(If they are done
+Trying to sway an opinion when it comes to our parenting method – in this case, attachment parenting – is about as easy as getting a two year old to simultaneously eat their vegetables, use the potty and sleep through the night without an issue.
+While that is a dream scenario for any parent, it

-There are mom’s who never raise their voice, or lose their temper, and they speak to their children in a calm, collective manner.
+There are mom’s who never raise their voice, or lose their temper, and they speak to their children in a calm, collective – the Cool C’s – manner.
 They encourage their children to “use their voices” and work with them to resolve the issue and the entire time, the mom remains calm.
-(I am already a little suspicious, and jealous,
+(I am already

 The little snort here and there.
 The sweet little nose whistle.
 The consolation of the snore reassuring us they are getting great sleep.
-Baby snores are so adorable, right?
+Infant snoring is so adorable, right?
 Wrong.
 Unfortunately, they are not so adorable.
 You are not alone in this, I used to think so, too, and I am a professional sleep authoritarian.

 Let’s face it: on the really tough days when my baby was taking horrible naps, I seriously questioned whether 4PM was an acceptable bedtime.
 I’m not ashamed to admit that sometimes I thought about it multiple times a week!
 So what’s the best time for bedtime?
 Should you be putting your baby down later to